 The QFN package has low thermal impedance, which provides good thermal conduction from the silicon to the ambient, to keep junctions temperatures low.
-As an added level of protection, the charger converter turns off and self-protects whenever the junction temperature exceeds the TSHUT threshold of 145°C. The charger stays off until the junction temperature falls below 130°C, then the charger soft-starts again if all other enable charge conditions are valid.
+As an added level of protection, the charger converter turns off and self-protects whenever the junction temperature exceeds the TSHUT threshold of 145°C. The charger stays off until the junction temperature falls below 130°C. Then the charger soft-starts again if all other enable-charge conditions are valid.
 Thermal shutdown also suspends the safety timer.

-8.3.18 Temperature Qualification and JEITA Guideline
+8.3.18 Temperature Qualification

 The controller continuously monitors battery temperature by measuring the voltage between the TS pin and GND.
-A negative-temperature-coefficient (NTC) thermistor and an external voltage divider typically develop this voltage.
+A negative-temperature-coefficient thermistor (NTC) and an external voltage divider typically develop this voltage.
 The controller compares this voltage against its internal thresholds to determine if charging is allowed.
-To initiate a charge cycle, the voltage on the TS pin must be within the V{T1} to V{T5} thresholds.
-If V{TS} is outside of this range, the controller suspends charge and waits until the battery temperature is within the V{T1} to V{T5} thresholds.
-If battery temperature is outside of this range, the controller suspends charge and waits until the battery temperature is within the V{T1} to V{T5} thresholds.
-If battery temperature is outside of this range, the controller suspends charge and waits until the battery temperature is within the V{T1} to V{T5} thresholds.
-If battery temperature is outside of this range, the controller suspends charge by turning off the PWM charge FETs.
-If V{TS} is within the range of V{T1} and V{T2}, charge voltage regulation on V{FB} pin is 2.1 V and the charge current is reduced to I{CHARGE}/2 (to avoid early termination during V{T1} and V{T2} range, fast-charge current must be higher than 2 times the termination current); if V{TS} is within the range of V{T2} and V{T3}, the charge voltage regulation on V{FB} pin is reduced back to 2.05 V; and if V{TS} is within V{T4} and V{T5}, the charge voltage regulation on the V{FB} pin is further reduced to 2.025 V. Figure 13 summarizes the operation.
-See the Li-ion Battery-Charger Solutions for JEITA Compliance journal article (SLYT365).
+To initiate a charge cycle, the battery temperature must be within the $V{LTF}$ to $V{HTF}$ thresholds.
+If battery temperature is outside of this range, the controller suspends charge and the safety timer, and waits until the battery temperature is within the $V{LTF}$ to $V{TCO}$ thresholds.
+If the battery temperature is outside of this range, the controller suspends charge of this range, the controller suspends charge and the safety timer, and waits until the battery temperature is outside of this range.
+If the battery temperature is outside of this range.
+If the battery temperature is within the $V{LTF}$ to $V{HTF}$ range.
+If the battery temperature is between the $V{LTF}$ and $V{COOL}$ thresholds or between the $V{HTF}$ and $V{WARM}$ thresholds, charge is automatically reduced to $I{CHARGE}/8$ .
+To avoid early termination during a COOL/WARM condition, set $I{TERM} \leq I{CHARGE}/10$ .
+The controller suspends charge by turning off the PWM charge FETs.
+Figure 16 and Figure 17 summarize the operation.